 Some of Allen’s Favorite Roses

-So began my love a air with roses.
+So began my love affair with roses.
 Walking the grounds at Arley was like stepping back in time.
 Lady Ashbrook grew roses that dated to medieval times, like the Apothecary’s Rose, used for its medicinal purposes.
 She also had species roses—true wild roses that don’t have cultivated names.
 I like to say that the family history of roses reads like that of the royal families of Europe.

 The garden is designed as an oval with two square buildings on either end and an octagonal building at the center, lined up with the entrance.
 I was inspired by the Aiken Rhett House in Charleston, South Carolina.
 It was in Charleston that the first Noisette roses were developed, so I thought it appropriate to honor a piece of American and rose history.
 The house, built in 1820 and expanded in the 1830s and 1850s, is particularly special because it’s one of the best-preserved properties of its kind in the United States.
 Within the walled service and stable yard are some brick outbuildings that have a low Gothic arch, which inspired our buildings in the rose garden.
 I designed ours with crenellated tops to add a touch of whimsy and romance.
 I grow more than 30 varieties of roses, from shrubs to climbers.
 Some people tell me they can’t get roses to grow, and that’s just not true.
 It’s a matter of selecting the right rose for the situation (see “Plant the Right Rose“) and making sure the soil conditions are right.